SinaEhsanzadeh/BugsBuzzy/README.md

-# BugsBuzzy
+# Gaol Creeper

-BugsBuzzy is a small 2D platformer/demo made with the Godot Engine.
+Gaol Creeper is a small 2D platformer/demo made with the Godot Engine.
 It contains scenes, scripts, sprites and audio assets to demonstrate basic player movement, enemies, damage areas, menus and level/end conditions.

 ## Preview